kartha01/IBMPartnerDemo/nzcloud.md

 ~~~
 ### Provision the infrastructure for the NPS Host and SPUs
 1. Before we progress with installing the NPS engine and SPUs, we will want to procure the hardware.
 When you create these, the cluster name should match.
 Hold off on doing this as we may make changes down the line.
 Also if you are migrating from on box to another, you should run a provision of Netezza.
 It will not let you proceed until the spin up the hardware.
+1. Review what each decision points means for you [with this document](https://www.ibm.com/support/knowledgecenter/SSTNZ3/com.ibm.ips.doc/postgresql/admin/adm_nps_cloud_provisioning.html).
 1. Open up the `envs/<cluster name>/assets/cp4d_login_details` file and copy the ***CONSOLE_URL*** value
 1. Open up a browser and add the copied value into the address bar and click enter.
 This should bring you to the login page.
 1. Using the ***USERNAME*** and ***PASSWORD*** from the file, log into **Cloud Pak for Data**.